Gilbert09/kcl3c/README.md

 # kcl3c
-Seocnd year Software Engineering Group Project 3
+Second year Software Engineering Group - Project 3

 As a team we made an online real estate system for a client working with King's College London.